If Being a Parent is Important to You, There Are Many Ways to Build a Family

 There are several ways to approach adoption, from foster care to private adoption to international adoption.

-As mentioned, there are different paths to parenthood, if being a parent is important to you.
+As mentioned, there are different paths to parenthood, importance of parents.
 The important thing is to be proactive, especially when you’re dealing with infertility issues.
 It’s always good to remember that if fertility procedures don’t work for you, there are always other ways to become a parent.